wavefrontHQ/docs/pages/doc/wavefront_api.md

 ## Invoking the API Using curl

-When you invoke the API, you must pass a Wavefront API token.
+When you invoke the API, either using curl or from an API client, you must pass a Wavefront API token.
 This example shows how to pass in the token using `url`.

 With `curl`, you specify the API token in the `Authorization: Bearer` header.
 For example, to return all alerts, invoke the following: